Our Services

 While emphysema cannot be reversed, it can be managed effectively, especially when diagnosed early.
 Medications, pulmonary rehabilitation, oxygen therapy, and lifestyle changes all play an important role.

 If you're experiencing ongoing breathlessness, don't ignore it.
-Start by checking your symptoms with Ubie's free AI-powered Chronic Obstructive Pulmonary Disease (COPD) symptom checker to gain insight into what might be causing your breathing difficulties, and then speak to a doctor for a full medical evaluation.
+Start by using Ubie's free AI-powered symptom checker to quickly assess your breathing symptoms and understand what they might mean, and then speak to a doctor for a full medical evaluation.
 Shortness of breath can signal a serious or even life-threatening condition, and prompt care can protect both your lungs and your life.

 Taking action today can help you breathe easier tomorrow.